lithops-cloud/lithops/docs/source/development.rst

 Contributing
 ------------

-Follow :ref:`contributing` instructions if you want to publish your changes to the Lithops master branch.
+Follow `contributing <https://github.com/lithops-cloud/lithops/blob/master/CONTRIBUTING.md>`_ instructions if you want to publish your changes to the Lithops master branch.